rhempel/umm_malloc/README.md

 Unhooking from the free list is accomplished by adjusting the next and prev free list index values in the pf and nf blocks.

-### Operation of malloc when we have found a block that will fit the current
-request of b units with some left over.
+### Operation of malloc when we have found a block that will fit the current request of b units with some left over

 We'll allocate the new block at the END of the current free block so we don't have to change ANY free list pointers.